2020-21 AHE Student / Family Handbook

 RECESS AND LUNCHTIME

 We encourage students to be active during recess and lunch and request all students be outside during these times unless organized activities are available.
 There is staff outside at recess for anyone who needs help and noon hour supervisors during lunch.
 Students who are able to have lunch at home are encouraged to do so.
 This break can be very good for many students.
 For the safety of the student please inform the school if your child will not be at school during lunch.
 Students who regularly stay at school for lunch will require a note from home to leave the grounds.
 Students who stay at school are expected to remain in their classes for the first 15 minutes to ensure they sit for a healthy lunch.
 All students will be required to be outside by the second lunch bell.

 ABSENCE AND LATE ARRIVAL

 Please have your family call the school if you are absent or late.
 We need to know that everyone who left for school arrived safely!
 Please expect a call from the school if you forget.
-Students arriving late must report to the office before going to the classroom.
+Students arriving late must report to their classrooms directly.

 STUDENT SIGN IN AND OUT

-Please sign in / out at the office if your child is coming late, returning to school from an appointment or leaves the school during the day due to illness, appointments, etc. The Sign In/Out Book is on the counter in the office.
+Please sign in / out at your classroom door if your child is coming late, returning to school from an appointment or leaves the school during the day due to illness, appointments, etc.

 ILLNESSES AND ACCIDENTS